pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - Change option to 1 to use the global ID.
 - Do not touch option/RX_Num anymore.

-Note that the ouput on the RX will be EATR.
+Note that the RX ouput will be EATR.

 ##DSM2
 Extended limits supported